search

 Dengue fever is a notifiable disease.
 This means that health professionals or laboratories will inform us when someone has it.
 Once we are notified about a case of dengue fever, we can investigate which country it came from and provide advice to prevent it occurring in the future.

-The Auckland Regional Public Health Service also has a role in ensuring exotic mosquitoes do not become established in New Zealand.
+Public health also has a role in ensuring exotic mosquitoes do not become established in New Zealand.

 play